ark-lang/ark/docs/REFERENCE.md

 ## Managing Memory
 Alloy is not a garbage collected language, therefore when you allocate memory, you must free it after you are no longer using it.
 We felt that, as unsafe as it is to rely on the user to manage the memory being allocated, performance takes a higher precedence.
 Although garbage collection makes things fool-proof and removes a significant amount of workload from the user, it inhibits the performance we were going for.

+Memory is allocated using the `alloc` keyword and freed using the `free` keyword.
+The size of a particular type can be found using the `sizeof` operator, much like C. The `realloc` keyword can be used to reallocate a chunk of memory, in case it needs to be of a larger/smaller size.

 ## Flow Control
 ### If Statements